thijsvanaalten/10-channel-circuit-SPI-PCB-reference-files/README.md

-# 10-Channel circuit SPI PCB reference
+# 10-Channel circuit SPI PCB reference design files

 ## About
 StretchSense is a global supplier of soft sensors.
 These soft sensors are perfect for measuring the complex movements of people and soft objects in our environments.